Carmen is sharing the top five things students should remember to pack when they're planning to study abroad at Queen's University Belfast

 It can be intimidating moving to a foreign country for your studies, especially when you’re from halfway across the globe.
 At least, it was for me as I’m from Malaysia - which is approximately 13 hours flight from Belfast.
 So I wanted to share the things that will help you be well-prepared for when you get here.

-Following on from my last point, it rains a lot in Belfast so you need to be well-equipped.
+Following on from my last point, it does rain in Belfast so you need to be well-equipped.
 Bring a handy-dandy umbrella to fend through unexpected showers.
 In my experience, the rain in Belfast can get really heavy.
 Therefore, an umbrella is the perfect thing to have in your bag when you’re out as the weather could be unpredictable.
 It's always better to be prepared!

 A rice cooker is every student’s best friend.
 You might say you can’t beat the microwave of course, but a rice cooker, let me tell you, is the best thing you could ever bring to university!
 From it, you can whip out various dishes and there are many rice cooker recipes online which you could try out.
 It’s so easy and not time-consuming!
 And it’s not only for you to cook rice.
 For instance, I’ve made soups, stews and even cooked pasta in a rice cooker.
-The possibilities with rice cookers are endless!
-Get a small rice cooker, trust me, you’ll thank yourself if you do.
+If you don't want to bring your own rice cooker then you can also borrow one from Queen's as they're also available here.

 It’s recommended that you bring all personal medications or prescriptions when coming to university.
 Beyond your specific medications, a basic first-aid kit (plasters, pain-relief tablets, cough syrup, cold and flu medication) is essential and could be a life-saver.
 When you suddenly get ill, it would save you the hassle for having to travel to a pharmacy to get medicine.
 Plus, you can get small first aid kits that do not take up a lot of space in your luggage.
 So heads up, it is always better to have a first aid kit with you in case of emergencies!